0mj/ruby-bowling-kata/README.md

 ```

 **REFACTOR**
-* In *game_test.rb*  `setup` method in Minitest is a special method that runs before each test.
-The setup method is used to prepare the test environment.
-It runs before each individual test method in the test class. commonly used to initialize objects or set up any necessary state for the tests.
+* In *game_test.rb* add the `setup` method from Minitest.
+It runs before each test, prepares the test environment and is commonly used to initialize objects or set state for the tests.
 ```ruby
 def setup
   @game = Game.new
 end
 ```
++ replace `game` variables with the global `@game` throughout *game_test.rb*

 * Add a `roll_many` method to DRY up *game_test.rb* loops